jonathan-laurent/delphyne/docs/manual/extension.md

 ## Navigating Strategy Trees {#navigating-trees}

-Traces can be inspected using the `Tree`, `Node` and `Actions` views (see screenshot at the top of this page).
+Whether they originate from evaluating demonstrations or running commands, [traces][delphyne.Trace] can be inspected using the `Tree`, `Node` and `Actions` views (see screenshot at the top of this page).
 These views are synchronized together and display information about a single node at a time.
 The `Tree` view indicates a path from the root to the current node and allows jumping to every intermediate node on this path.
 The `Node` view shows the node type and all associated spaces.
 For each space, it shows the underlying query or allows jumping to the underlying tree.
 Finally, the `Actions` view lists all children of the current node that belong to the trace.
 Actions leading to subtrees containing success nodes are indicated by small checkmarks.

 Navigation operations can be undone by clicking on the `Undo` icon on the header of the tree view or by using shortcut ++cmd+d++ followed by ++cmd+z++.